au-research/raido/doc/architecture/raido-container-c4.md

 of the "Raid system" will likely be managed in a separate repository to this one.

+See the [project readme](../../readme.md#raid-vs-raido) for a description of the difference between Raid and Raido.

 # Architecture
 <!--- Note the `?cache=no` param --->